devendra2595/Credit-EDA-Assignment/README.md

 # Credit-EDA-Assignment
-Performing EDA to develop an understanding of risk analytics in banking and financial services.
+Performed Exploratory Data Analysis to develop an understanding of risk analytics in banking and financial services.